(From phys.org) Less than two years after shocking the science world with the discovery of…

 (From phys.org) Energy, mass, velocity.
 These three variables make up Einstein’s iconic equation E=MC2.
 But how did Einstein know about these concepts in the first place?
 A precursor step to understanding physics is identifying relevant variables.
 Without the concept of energy, mass, and velocity, not even Einstein could discover relativity.
 But can such variables be discovered automatically?
 Doing so could greatly accelerate scientific discovery.

 The researchers began by feeding the system raw video footage of phenomena for which they already knew the answer.
-For example, they fed a video of a swinging double pendulum known to have exactly four “state variables”—the angle and of each of the two arms.
+For example, they fed a video of a swinging double pendulum known to have exactly four “state variables”—the angle and angular velocity of each of the two arms.
 After a few hours of analysis, the AI produced the answer: 4.7.

 “We thought this answer was close enough,” said Hod Lipson, director of the Creative Machines Lab in the Department of Mechanical Engineering, where the work was primarily done.
 “Especially since all the AI had access to was raw video footage, without any knowledge of physics or geometry.
 But we wanted to know what the variables actually were, not just their number.”